ananot/eap6-rpm-infra/README.md

 this is the case, please, disregard this step, and simply modify the jdg and jon spec's template to depends on those provided packages.

-In order for the spec file for JDG (and JON) to packages the file from those product, you'll need to run set the appropriate environment variable and the following script:
+In order for the spec file for JDG (and JON) to packages the file from those product, you'll need create tarball from the exploded ZIP files provided by Red Hat.
+An handy script has been provided to do so:

     $ export JDG_REPOSITORY=~/downloads/jboss-datagrid-6.1
-    $ ./bin/sync-src

-Depending on the system you are building on, you'll most likely also need to modify the source name, in the script:

-    $ export JDG_BUILDROOT='./BUILDROOT/jdg-6.1-0.fc18.x86_64/opt/jboss/jboss-datagrid-6.1'
-    $ export JDG_REPOSITORY=~/downloads/jboss-datagrid-6.1
-    $ ./bin/sync-src
+    $ ./bin/make-tarball

 The same variables must be set for JON.
 If the variables are not set, the script will just skip those synchronise.